 Safety is a homeowner’s top priority because your home holds what is dearest to you, your family.
 That’s why detection of threats from an invisible, odorless gas like carbon monoxide can be so critical.
 CO alarms pick up on rising levels of carbon monoxide and alert you to poisonous concentrations, whereas smoke alarms are essential for the early detection of a destructive and possibly deadly house fire.
-Service Today offers residential smoke and CO alarm services in Minneapolis–Saint Paul and the surrounding counties.
+Service Today offers residential smoke and CO alarm services in Minneapolis, Saint Paul, MN and the surrounding counties.

 Our technicians are proud to work for a company that honestly cares about the health, safety and comfort of their customers.
 Service Today guarantees more than just fire safety and protection against carbon monoxide, we also ensure the quality and courtesy of our services with a Money Back Guarantee.
 Check out our Testimonials page and see why Service Today is the Twin Cities’ Favorite Electrician.

 Unsure if a CO detector is necessary for your home?
 According to Minnesota Statute 299F.50, carbon monoxide (CO) alarms are required in “all single family homes and multifamily apartment units” adhering to these dates:

 Additionally, the Minnesota State Fire Code has requirements for where homeowners should locate and install their Smoke and CO Alarms.
 Service Today can answer any questions you may have about installing, relocating, or adding Smoke or CO detectors to your residential dwelling or unit.